-HOUSTON – Foodies, we’ve got stellar news for you -- One of Houston’s most anticipated food events of the year, Houston Restaurant Weeks, will return August 1 and run through Labor Day, September 6.
+HOUSTON – Foodies, we’ve got stellar news for you -- One of Houston’s most anticipated food events of the year, Houston Restaurant Weeks, has begun.
+The event runs through Labor Day, September 6.

-The event offers diners specially-priced multi-course prix fixe menus for brunch, lunch,and dinner, available for dine-in and take-out.
+Houston Restaurant Weeks offers diners specially-priced multi-course prix fixe menus for brunch, lunch, and dinner, available for dine-in and take-out.
 Participating restaurants will make donations based on their HRW sales; $1 per every $20 brunch and lunch meal sold; $3 per every $35 dinner sold; and $5 per every $49 dinner sold.

-HRW founder and owner Cleverley Stone passed away in 2020 following a battle with cancer.
+The late Cleverley Stone found the event in 2003.
+Stone passed away in 2020 following a battle with cancer.

 Stone’s daughter Katie has assumed the leadership role for HRW.
 Katie established The Cleverley Stone Foundation, a Texas nonprofit corporation, to honor her mother’s legacy.

 “Last year’s HRW proved to be crucial for what was perhaps the most difficult time that restaurants and the food bank have ever faced,” says Stone.
 “This year, I am so excited to be able to do exactly what my mother would be doing, which is everything she could for her beloved restaurant industry and the Houston Food Bank.
 This year’s HRW is going to be amazing!”